canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 GC can contribute to all software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses) or a [Free Software Foundation free software licence](https://www.gnu.org/licenses/license-list.html).

+If a licence for software developped in the open is under another licence, further legal counsel should be seeked to clarify if contributions are recommended.

 ## Verify Contributing Process and Policies

 Certain projects may have specific policies for code contribution (Contributor Licence Agreement, Developer's Certificate of Origin) as well as processes (templates, platform, etc.).